furrer-lab/abn/README.md

     ### Installation

-    In prinicple we could only install `JAGS` and have `rjags` be installed automatically as dependency when instlling `abn`, however, there are situations where `rjags` cannot find the `JAGS` libraries or `jags` at runtime, and therefore we recommend installing `rjags` directly after `JAGS` so to make sure that everying works as expected:
+    In prinicple, we could only install `JAGS` and have `rjags` be installed automatically as dependency when instlling `abn`, however, there are situations where `rjags` cannot find the `JAGS` libraries or `jags` at runtime, and therefore we recommend installing `rjags` directly after `JAGS` so to make sure that everying works as expected:

     - <details>
         <summary>Ubuntu</summary>